 09.30 – Prep for a hike

 Back at the hostel from your swim and having dried off sufficiently, you’ve changed into hiking gear, ready to venture off for a decent walk.
 You’ve read about the Rob Roy Glacier and fancy seeing it with your own eyes.
+And you should as it’s one of the most iconic trails in the country and one of the top things to do in New Zealand.

 The route to Rob Roy is easiest with a car but there are also shuttle buses from the town centre.
 Along the way to the beginning of the Rob Roy Hike you pass Roys Peak, another tempting trail that rises steeply and overlooks Wanaka.
 You could just as easily do this walk to enjoy the stunning views from the top, but decide to stick with your plans.